timescale/docs/timescaledb/getting-started/launch-timescaledb/launch-timescaledb-cloud.md

     For this tutorial, use the default CPU, memory, and storage settings.
 The default settings also enable auto-scaling, which automatically increases your disk size as you approach storage limits.
-You can change these settings for this database later, or use different settings for future databases you create.
+You can change these settings for this database later.
 For more information, see the section on [scaling a service][scaling].
+For future databases, you can also change the settings upon creation by selecting the `Advanced optins` link.
 1. On the deploying confirmation page, review your service information and the instructions for connecting to your database.
 Save your password in a secure location.
 You won't be able to view it again, but you can always reset it.